Rakshitg600/Notakto-website/FIRST_PR.md

       1. Go to [localhost:3000][7].

-    * To test your changes with automated tests: run the following command:
+    * To test your changes with automated tests, run the following command:

       ```console
       npm run test